 The Public Health Nurse Creative Achievement Award recognizes an individual's exceptional and creative contribution to public health nursing administration, education, practice or research.

-The Junior Investigator Award is selected by peer-review and honors an early-career (NIH definition) PHN Section member's work since completing a doctoral education.
+The Junior Investigator Award is awarded by the Research Committee and honors an early-career (NIH definition) PHN Section member's work since completing a doctoral education.

 Awards Committee Chair: Melissa Horning